 About the programme

-The Translational Excellence Programme offers a few select graduated PhDs a postdoctoral fellowship in translational medicine.
-It is a unique career opportunity for those wishing to become leaders in the field of translational medicine.
+The BRIDGE - Translational Excellence Programme offers a few select graduated PhDs a two-year postdoctoral fellowship in translational medicine.

 Need for translational researchers

-Translational researchers are needed due to innovative techniques and technological developments in biomedical science that require translation into the clinical realm to improve medical treatment.
+Translational researchers are needed.
+Innovative techniques and technological developments in biomedical science must be translated into the clinical realm to improve medical treatment.